Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Best Pocket Hole Jig System

-Well, fortunately, there is a style of woodworking joint that has thought that through: pocket hole joinery.
-And, offers two solutions:
+Fortunately, there is a style of woodworking joint that has thought that through pocket hole joinery.
+And offers two solutions:

-• First, pocket hole screws are invisible if only the front side of the board will be visible (like a table frame).
+• First, pocket hole screws are invisible if only the front side of the board is visible (like a table frame).

-• However, if both sides of the board will be seen then there are ready-made pocket hole screw plugs that can be glued in place after the screw is installed.
+• However, if both sides of the board will be seen, there are ready-made pocket hole screw plugs that can be glued after the screw is installed.

 Joining Two Pieces of Wood Lengthwise